billymohajeri/Space-Travelers-Hub/README.md

 ### Prerequisites

-In order to run this project you need [Node.js](https://nodejs.org/en/) installed on your machine.
+To run this project you need [Node.js](https://nodejs.org/en/) installed on your machine.

 ### Setup